danvargg/folio/README.md

-# Data Science Portfolio of Projects
+# Machine Learning Portfolio of Projects

-This is a repository containing data science projects completed by me for freelance, consulting and academic purposes.
+This is a repository containing machine learning projects completed by me for freelance, consulting and academic purposes.
 The projects are presented in iPython Notebooks and R markdown files (published at RPubs).

 ## Artificial Intelligence (Deep Learning)